Table of Contents

 This important guideline was derived from this historic case.

-This landmark case established that adverse possession must be continuous, without force and a plea need to be filed informing the period of the adverse takeover.
+This landmark case established that adverse possession must be continuous and without force, and a plea must be filed informing the period of the adverse takeover.

 It was established that the possessor needs to establish possession of 12 years without the motive of illegal occupancy but due to neglect by the property owner.